da-bao-jian/cross-exchange-arbitrage-visualizer/README.md

 *real time limit orderbook data stream multiplexed using RxJS's [Websocket Subject](https://rxjs-dev.firebaseapp.com/api/webSocket/webSocket)

-*dot size denotes order size
+*dot size is proportional to order size

 *theoretically, arbitrage opportunity exists when one can buy low on one exchange and sell high on another due to price discrepancies